 I heard the word “crackling” and I knew right away that this would be an absolutely delicious sandwich.
 I immediately knew that this was not just any sandwich.
 This was a sandwich shop that recognized the old chef saying that “fat means flavor” and completely latched on to it!
 Heck, as delicious as the roast pork is, it’s the crackling that competes for your palettes attention at every bite.
 The attention to detail in this delicious Porchetta Sandwich is impeccable.
 Even the mustard is the best damn mustard I’ve ever tasted.
 The house made kaiser bun is soft on the inside, but crunchy on the outside which helps to hold the sandwich together.

 My sandwich was made quickly, but by the time the sandwich was ready their was already a line-up to the door.
 Clearly, this was the hottest place in town for locals.
 My first bite was as magical as the crunch on the crackling.
 At first, it doesn’t seem like they put a lot in, but as soon as you take the bite, I notice they jammed as much beat into the soft part of the bun as they can.
 Anthony Bourdain described it as melt in your mouth and I would have to agree.
-He was on set to film an episode of Layover, the hit CNN and Travel Channel series.
+An episode of his hit television serious Layover was filmed in Toronto and aired on CNN and Travel Channel.
 Next time you come to Toronto don’t forget to keep this unscripted blog post in mind.
 I’d suggest skipping the lame CN Tower tour and go straight for this crackling good sandwich (pun intended).
 It is truly the World’s Best Sandwich.